ecupaio/dcgffl/_pages/travel-program.md

 Commanders – Clay Arnold

 Independent Member and Committee Chair – Brandon Waggoner
-DCGFFL Liaison – JJ Johnson
+DCGFFL Liaison – Patrick Barboun

-Any questions on the travel program can be directed to the TMB at [DCGFFLTravel@gmail.com](mailto:DCGFFLTravel@gmail.com)
+Any questions on the travel program can be directed to the TMC at [DCGFFLTravel@gmail.com](mailto:DCGFFLTravel@gmail.com)

 ### Resources